Why You Shouldn’t Skip Mouthwash

 - Spit: Do not swallow the salt water.

-Dentists recommend swishing with salt water 3 to 4 times a week.
-The salt will kill bacteria that cause tooth decay.
-It will also help disinfect your mouth.
-However, make sure the salt is fully-dissolved; you don’t want abrasive salt particles scraping your teeth.
+Dentists recommend swishing with salt water 3-4 times a week.
+Saltwater can reduce inflammation, making your mouth less hospitable to bacteria that cause tooth decay.
+However, make sure the salt is fully dissolved so that abrasive salt particles don’t scrape your teeth.

 Regular Use of Mouthwash Prevents Gum Disease